 Before Divine Liturgy begins, preparations are made.
 Holy bread used in the sacred service is baked by trained members of the church.
 There is a special recipe and a special seal placed upon the bread.
 During the liturgy, the priest cuts the bread in a specific way and says prayers over it.
 A certain part of the bread is consecrated and through the Holy Spirit, becomes the body of Christ.
 That is served during communion to the faithful who have prepared themselves with fasting, repentance, and prayer.
 The remainder of the bread is given to the entire parish at the end of the liturgy.

 Other preparations are made before the service, as well.
 Icons, holy pictures of Christ, the Mother of God, and the Saints are decorated for veneration during special feast days.
-These icons are not worshipped.
+These icons are not worshiped.
 They are considered “windows to heaven.”
 They show us Godly people and serve as a reminder of how we should live.

 Special candles are set out and lit throughout the church year, different colors representing different feast days and the varying seasons of the church.